 These fields indicate whether or not the displayed IRQ for each field is being used by an onboard legacy (non-PnP) device.
-The default value indicates either that the displayed IRQ is not used or that ISA Configuration Utility (ICU) is being used to determine if a legacy device is using that IRQ.
+The default value indicates either that the displayed IRQ is not used or that the ISA Configuration Utility (ICU) is being used to determine if a legacy device is using that IRQ.
+If the IRQ is required by a legacy device, then reserce the IRQ by selecting [Yes].
+Otherwise, select [No/ICU] to release the IRQ to OS.
 Configuration options: [No/ICU] [Yes]